CodenamesAICompetition/Game/README.md

 Competition rules have not been fully settled yet.

 ## Prerequisite: Installation and Downloads
+Note: The use of [Anaconda3](https://www.anaconda.com/distribution/) must be used for certain dependencies to work without issues.
+Also installing NLTK and gensim through conda is simpler and less time consuming.

-Installation for nltk on macOS/linux:
+Installation of NLTK on macOS/linux:
 * Install python3 on your operation system.
 If python 2 and python 3 coexists in your Operating System than you must specify `python3` for your commands.
 * For macOS users, who don't have `pip3` or `python3` recognized in terminal, simply open terminal and type in `brew install python3` and check to see if `pip3` is a recognized command.
 If it is move on to the next step, if not type `brew postinstall python3`
 * Type in `sudo pip3 install -U nltk`